-Multiple functional limitation and complex multimorbidity captured larger inequalities than basic multimorbidity.
+Comparing health inequalities between our three outcomes deserves a note of caution.
+Whilst the odds ratios for complex MM and multiple functional limitation show bigger associations with SES than basic MM, the latter is more common and this may to some degree limit the increase across categories, as it starts off at a higher level.
+This fact still allows us to make the claim that multiple functional limitation and complex multimorbidity captured larger inequalities than basic multimorbidity.
 Working with only the basic measure of multimorbidity might limit our ability to see the social heterogeneity of ageing population.
 But apart from improving the measure we also need to try to explain why different measures lead to different inequalities.
 Functional limitation and decline in the elderly is a consequence of chronic disease, with a greater effect among people with a higher number of morbidities (Ryan et al., 2015, Jindai et al., 2016).
 Complex multimorbidity results from dysfunction in three or more body systems.
 Both outcomes demand complex and long-term care but we know that patients’ responses are socially differentiated (Bartley, 2004, Cockerham, 2007).
 People from higher social backgrounds are capable to use resources such as power, money, knowledge, prestige or social support to protect themselves from health risks or mitigate the consequences of multimorbidity (Link and Phelan, 1995).
 Taking into account this socially patterned human agency might help to explain why inequalities in complex multimorbidity and multiple functional limitations are stronger than in basic MM.

 5.3 Limitations